Leslee Udwin: Career

-After ten years as an actress she wanted more: "It was an exciting career, but working as an actress was not enough for me – I began to want to choose and not just interpret the stories being told."
+After 10 years as an actress she wanted more: "It was an exciting career, but working as an actress was not enough for me – I began to want to choose and not just interpret the stories being told."
 This led her to become a producer.

 She started her production company, Assassin Films, in 1989.
 Her productions include the films East is East (1999), Mrs Ratcliffe's Revolution (2007), and West is West (2010), and the documentary India's Daughter (2015).

 Udwin also co-produced Who Bombed Birmingham?
-(1990, starring John Hurt) for Granada TV, about the prosecution and wrongful imprisonment of the ‘Birmingham Six’.
+(1990, starring John Hurt) for Granada TV, about the prosecution and wrongful imprisonment of the Birmingham Six.
 The morning after the broadcast, Prime Minister Margaret Thatcher told the House of Commons: "We will not have trial by television in this country."

 Her feature film East is East promoted tolerance and the celebration of diversity as between the Asian and British communities.
 It won the Alexander Korda Award for Best British Film at the BAFTA Awards, and was declared Best Comedy Film at the British Comedy Awards.

-Her time spent creating award-winning documentary India's Daughter led Leslee to found UK and US education charity Think Equal, of which she is the CEO.
+Her time spent creating award-winning documentary India's Daughter led Udwin to found UK and US education charity Think Equal, of which she is the CEO.

-Leslee was voted by the NY Times the No 2 Most Impactful Woman of 2015 (second to Hillary Clinton), and has been awarded the prestigious Swedish Anna Lindh Human Rights Prize (previously won by Madeleine Albright) in 2015.
+Udwin was voted by the NY Times the No 2 Most Impactful Woman of 2015 (second to Hillary Clinton), and has been awarded the prestigious Swedish Anna Lindh Human Rights Prize (previously won by Madeleine Albright) in 2015.
 She has also been named Safe's Global Hero of 2015, and a Global Thinker by Foreign Policy.

 Think Equal

 Think Equal is a global education initiative to introduce social and emotional intelligence learning to children in early years education between the ages of 3–6 years.
 Think Equal was founded in 2015 by CEO Leslee Udwin.
-Think Equal is based in 14 countries across 5 continents and has been developed by academics such as Sir Ken Robinson, Ashoka and Brookings fellow Dr. Urvashi Sahni, Barbara Isaacs from Montessori UK, and Dr. Marc Brackett and Dr. Robin Stern from the Yale Center for Emotional Intelligence, who evaluate the program's impact.
+Think Equal is based in 14 countries across five continents and has been developed by academics such as Sir Ken Robinson, Ashoka and Brookings fellow Dr. Urvashi Sahni, Barbara Isaacs from Montessori UK, and Dr. Marc Brackett and Dr. Robin Stern from the Yale Center for Emotional Intelligence, who evaluate the program's impact.